History of Punting

 History of Punting in Cambridge

-Jack's pioneering introduction of pleasure punts on the College Backs and upper river was incredibly successful, embraced by the locals and University students so whole-heartedly, that by the early 1920s punting had overtaken every other boating activity in Cambridge.
-Indeed, Jack's punts were so well crafted that they were in demand across the country within just a few years.
+Jack’s introduction of pleasure punts to the College Backs was embraced by both the locals and the students of Cambridge University so whole-heartedly that by the early 1920s punting had overtaken every other boating activity in Cambridge.
+In addition, Jack's punts were so well crafted that they were in demand across the country within just a few years.

 Courtesy of the Cambridgeshire Collection, a cutting from the Independent Press and Chronicle: Friday, September 9, 1938.Read More